Sarah Ciston is an Associated Researcher in the AI & Society Lab at the Alexander von Humboldt Institute for Internet and Society.

 She completed a Master of Fine Arts in Literature at University of California San Diego and a Bachelor in English from University of Southern California, and she worked previously in open-access publishing at the Public Library of Science.
 While supporting the AI & Society Lab at HIIG, she is developing a library of digital-print hybrid zines on Intersectional AI.

-Fellow: AI & Society Lab
+Former Associated Researcher: AI & Society Lab